Sortarr Setup v0.9.0

 Sortarr generated a temporary session secret at startup.
 Saving this form will persist a stable secret automatically unless you enter or generate one here first.

-Step 5 Advanced network and performance Optional No advanced overrides
+Step 5 Advanced network and performance Default No advanced overrides

 Use this section for secret-storage details, proxy trust, CSRF diagnostics, and performance overrides.
 Most setups should be able to save successfully without changing anything here.